-It is difficult to determine how much the emphasis on workplace safety and health has affected claims rates.
-Changes in the definition of compensability, insurer claims-management practices, claims-filing practices, and alterations in the economy, industrial landscape, and workforce size affect both claims volume and rates.
+Oregon's emphasis on workplace safety and health, legislative changes in the definition of compensability, changes in insurer claims-management practices, and the evolution of Oregon's economy over the past two decades have affected both claims volume and claims rates.
 Comparatively, national incidence rates have fallen at rates similar to Oregon's, perhaps indicating that claims rates would have fallen, even without legislative reform.
 Despite these qualifications, the increased emphasis on safety and health, especially by Oregon OSHA, has played an important role in the reduction of workers' compensation costs in Oregon.